 2013 Volkswagen Golf Interior

-The automotive press agrees that the 2013 VW Golf has a very nice interior with quality materials that remind them of the cabins in upscale small cars.
-Few reviewers complain about seat comfort.
-In fact, many think the Golf’s rear seats are some of the most comfortable in the class, even in the two-door model.
+The automotive press agrees that the 2013 Volkswagen Golf has a very nice interior with quality materials that remind them of the cabins in upscale small cars.
+Many reviewers think the Golf’s rear seats are some of the most comfortable in the class, even in the two-door model.
 Reviewers who complain about the Golf’s interior think that the navigation system and touch-screen display make some controls harder to use and wish there were more interior cubbies for storage.

 - "The features list is also quite impressive, along with available options that include premium audio and navigation.
 Quite frankly, the Golf looks and feels far more upscale than anything else in its class -- even compared to VW's own Jetta sedan." -- Edmunds